-The increase in return on Net Worth is on account of improved bottom line in the current year.
+The decline in return on Net Worth is on account of losses suffered by the Company in the year under review.

 Cautionary Statement

 The statements in this report describing the company's policy, strategy, projections, estimation and expectations may appear forward looking statements within the meaning of applicable securities laws or regulations.
 These statements are based on certain assumptions and expectations of future events and the actual results could materially differ from those expressly mentioned in this Report or implied for various factors including those mentioned in the paragraph "Risks and Concerns" herein above and subsequent developments, information or events.